oplS16projects/Racket-Weather/README.md

 ##Favorite Scheme Expressions
 ####Jason Downing
-This code is from a recursive function which goes through and grabs weather data for five cities.
+This code is from a recursive procedure which goes through and grabs weather data for five cities.
 The code is pretty cool because I use [net/url](https://docs.racket-lang.org/net/url.html) to grab the data off of the [OpenWeatherMap API](http://openweathermap.org/api), and I also use [2htdp/batch-io](https://docs.racket-lang.org/teachpack/2htdpbatch-io.html) to store the JSON